 Heel-tips and toe-tips are important footwear accessories.
 They are used in industrial and safety leather boots and other types of ankle boots for heavy duty and general purposes.

 This standard was first published in 1976.
-This revision has been taken up in order to bring out the standard in latest style and format of the Indian Standards.
+This revision has been brought out to in order to bring out the standard in latest style and format of the Indian Standards.
 The Reference clauses has been added and the references has been updated.

 The composition of the Committee responsible for the formulation of this standard is given in Annex B.